owocki/pytrader/readme.md

 ## What

-pytrader is a _cryptocurrency trading robot_ that uses _machine learning_ to predict _predice movements_ at _confidence intervals_, and sometimes execute _trades_.
-It is programmed to work on the [poloniex.com cryptocurrency platform.](http://poloniex.com).
+pytrader is a _cryptocurrency trading robot_ that uses _machine learning_ to predict _price movements_ at _confidence intervals_, and sometimes execute _trades_.
+It is programmed to work on the [poloniex.com cryptocurrency platform](http://poloniex.com).

 ###### Prettymuch, this: